Boris-Em/BEMSimpleLineGraph/README.md

 The iOS Sample App included with this project demonstrates how to correctly setup and use BEMSimpleLineGraph.
 You can refer to the sample app for an understanding of how to use and setup BEMSimpleLineGraph.

 ## Getting Started
-<i>See the full article on the wiki [here.](https://github.com/Boris-Em/BEMSimpleLineGraph/wiki/Getting-Started)</i>
+*See the full article on the wiki [here](https://github.com/Boris-Em/BEMSimpleLineGraph/wiki/Getting-Started).*

-<b>BEMSimpleLineGraph</b> can be added to any project (big or small) in a matter of minutes (maybe even seconds if you're super speedy).
+**BEMSimpleLineGraph** can be added to any project (big or small) in a matter of minutes (maybe even seconds if you're super speedy).
 Cocoapods is fully supported, and so are all the latest technologies (eg. ARC, Storyboards, Interface Builder Attributes, Modules, and more).

 ### Installation
 The easiest way to install BEMSimpleLineGraph is to use <a href="http://cocoapods.org/" target="_blank">CocoaPods</a>.
 To do so, simply add the following line to your `Podfile`:
 	<pre><code>pod 'BEMSimpleLineGraph'</code></pre>

-The other way to install <b>BEMSimpleLineGraph</b>, is to drag and drop the *Classes* folder into your Xcode project.
+The other way to install **BEMSimpleLineGraph**, is to drag and drop the *Classes* folder into your Xcode project.
 When you do so, check the "*Copy items into destination group's folder*" box.

 ####Swift Projects
-To use <b>BEMSimpleLineGraph</b> in a Swift project add the following to your bridging header:
+To use **BEMSimpleLineGraph** in a Swift project add the following to your bridging header:

     #import "BEMSimpleLineGraphView.h”

 ### Setup
-Setting up <b>BEMSimpleLineGraph</b> in your project is simple.
-If you're familiar with UITableView, then <b>BEMSimpleLineGraph </b>should be a breeze.
+Setting up **BEMSimpleLineGraph** in your project is simple.
+If you're familiar with UITableView, then **BEMSimpleLineGraph **should be a breeze.
 Follow the steps below to get everything up and running.

  1. Import `"BEMSimpleLineGraphView.h"` to the header of your view controller: